 June, 1.
 Death of James Gillray, caricaturist (born in 1757).

 June, 18.
-In the Napoleonic Wars, the Duke of Wellington wins a decisive victory over Napoleon at the Battle of Waterloo.
+Battle of Waterloo.
+In the Napoleonic Wars, a British-led coalition, under the command of the Duke of Wellington, wins a decisive victory over Napoleon at Waterloo in the United Kingdom of the Netherlands.
 News of the victory will take a further three days to reach London.
+The battle marked the end of the Napoleonic Wars.

 July, 10.
 The Apothecaries Act prohibits unlicensed medical practitioners.